 Why would I need Endodontic Surgery?

 If endodontic disease persists after conventional endodontic treatment, the endodontist may advise endodontic surgery.
-This procedure can be used to locate fractures or hidden canals that do not appear on x-rays.
+This procedure can be used to manage otherwise inaccessible source of disease, identify cracks or fractures or canal anatomy that does not appear on imaging.
 The most common surgery is an apicoectomy or root-end resection.

 What is an Apicoectomy?